 ASA provides information on Hawaii’s medical marijuana law here.

 Currently the Hawaii state medical marijuana law does not provide any method for patients to receive medical marijuana.
 There is no place in the State of Hawaii to legally purchase medical marijuana.
-Qualified medical marijuana patients cannot go to a pharmacy to fill a prescription for medical marijuana.
+Qualified medical marijuana patients cannot go to a pharmacy to fill a prescription for medical marijuana, so they can’t get them in any other form thanks to the DSCSA compliance that prevent the pharmacies of selling not prescribed drugs.

 Patients or their caregivers are allowed to grow medical marijuana only for the patient’s private use, but makes no provisions for a supply or source.